5 Trends of Digital Transformation in Insurance: Examples Included

-What is digital transformation in insurance and how does it work?
+What is digital transformation in insurance?

 The spread of technology and a significant decrease in its cost drives changes in many industries.
 The traditional business models become outdated, and the expectations of customers from the businesses are much higher.
-Not only a customer wants a quick and smooth service, but a remote one.
+Not only a customers want a quick and smooth service, but a remote one.
 Personalization is reaching its top, and people want to see relevant offers only.
 Hence, digitalization is not passing by the insurance industry.

 Digital transformation in insurance is on the rise, and its early adopters are already reaping the fruits.
 Yet, many conservative companies still hesitate about the changes and wonder what will happen to their business.
 Here is a short overview of the latest trends in the insurance industry, the role of digitalization, and reasons to go digital.

 Digital transformation presumes the adoption of technology into business operations with the aim to achieve improved operational efficiency and better customer experience.
 The end goal of this process is not limited to certain points since digitalization is driving businesses up, creating more opportunities, and most importantly improving resilience.
 To put it short, it is about integrating technology into every aspect of business conduct.
 The means for it are abundant.
 Among them are cloud technology, big data architecture, and artificial intelligence.
 Equipped with technology the company reaches digital maturity and becomes capable of adjusting to a changing environment.

 Insurtech: essential tools to drive innovation in insurance business

 The use of technology in the insurance business is referred to as insurtech.
 Its main goals are achieving improved customer experience, agility, operational efficiency, and increased time to market speed.
 Insurtech is closely related to fintech.
 Fintech aims at revolutionizing financial services.
 Insurtech has a common task of improving the pricing policies of insurance services.
 Hence, it often happens that a fintech solution solves the challenge of an insurance company.